mvayngrib/cb-express-router/README.md

 ## tests

 Currently there are no localized tests.
-You however check its results and conformity against https://github.com/dcousens/cb-node, which is quite thorough.
+You can check its results and conformity against https://github.com/dcousens/cb-node however, as it is quite thorough.